Barbara Core Manager

 Use ↑/↓ to select, 'd' to delete, 'n' to add new, Enter to continue.

-• Will be forwarded to port 80 on the Core instance inside the NAT network
+Incoming traffic to port 80 on the selected host interface is forwarded to port 80 on the Core instance inside the NAT network.

 Managing the list

-• ↑ / ↓ → move the selection across already defined rules
+- ↑ / ↓ — move the selection across defined rules.

-• Enter → confirm the current set of rules and move on to the final summary
+- Enter — confirm the set and move to the summary.

 Step 8 — Final configuration summary